No Fees

 • The provided service is outside the usual course of business, performed outside the place of business, or the individual is responsible for costs of the location where services are performed;

-• The individual is customarily engaged in an independently established occupation of the same nature of the contracted service or has a principal place of business eligible for a business deduction for IRS purposes;
+• The individual is customarily engaged in an independently established occupation of the same nature as the contracted service or has a principal place of business eligible for a business deduction for IRS purposes;

 • The individual is responsible for filing a schedule of expenses with the IRS;